Espérance-François Bulayumi

-Espérance-François Ngayibata Bulayumi (Kinshasa, November 12, 1959) is an Austrian-Congolese writer.
+Espérance-François Ngayibata Bulayumi (Kinshasa, November 12, 1959) is a Congolese writer.

 Life

 He studied arts in Kinshasa and philosophy at the University of Vienna (1983-1988), where he received his doctorate and worked later as a professor.
 He also studied theology in Lausanne.
 His most emblematic work is Mosuni, which deals with Congolese identity and its link-up with European culture; it includes novel, poetry and popular tales.